saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 Essentially, Selenium works with two pieces of information, the element on page you will use and what you want to do with it.

+Notice how your test method starts with the word `test_` (that's how pytest knows it's a test) and it has two parameters (`self` and `driver`). `driver` accesses the driver instantiated for this test at the top of the class.

+ Since it returns a browser instance we can reference this variable directory to use Selenium commands.

 In this example test you will login to the app, find the username and password fields (and fill them in),and click the login button.

 In a later module you will add an assertion that things went as expected.